ray-project/ray/doc/source/ray-observability/getting-started.rst

 a Grafana dashboard with detailed metrics about that deployment.

 For each replica, there are two available actions.
 You can see the logs of that replica and, if you configured :ref:`Grafana and Prometheus <observability-visualization-setup>`, you can open a Grafana dashboard with detailed metrics about that replica.
-Click on the replica name to go to the Serve Replica Detail Page.
+Click on the replica name to go to the Serve Replica Detail page.

 Serve Replica Detail page